 • Consistently comes prepared to class.

 Lastly, a word on plagiarism.
 Obviously, any plagiarized paper will receive an automatic "F", and could result in your expulsion from this course.
 There is absolutely zero reason that you should feel compelled to steal other people's intellectual property.
 "Borrowing" ideas from SparkNotes, CliffNotes, or other classmates or on-line sources is cheating and does nothing to enhance your critical thinking and learning, nor does it at all improve your character.
-Therefore, we will work on learning to properly cite material in order to avoid a Melania Trump/Michelle Obama situation, and if you don't know what I mean by this reference, Google it.
+Therefore, we will work on learning to properly cite material.

 So get ready, because we are about to gather a plethora of figurative pearls.
 I hope you are as excited as I am to engage in this journey into the spectacular sea of knowledge!